• Home

 • Your own and your family members' current and future marginal tax rates.

 • The return characteristics of each of the assets you intend to hold.
-It is possible that using both types of account may be appropriate.
+It is possible that using both types of accounts may be appropriate.

 Fees

-Account providers offer a surprisingly wide range of terms for both taxable investment accounts and offshore bond accounts so ensuring you select an account that offers good value to you can have as much impact as taxation.
+Account providers offer a wide range of terms for both taxable investment accounts and offshore bonds.
+Selecting an account that offers good value to you can have as much impact on your net returns as taxation.

 Taxable investment account

-Most offshore bond accounts have an annual fixed fee, perhaps in the range of £500 to £1,000 pa, and an initial percentage fee, perhaps in the region 0.5% to 1.5% (lower for larger investments).
+Offshore bonds generally have an annual fixed fee, perhaps in the range of £500 to £1,000 pa, and an initial percentage fee, in the region of 0.3% to 1.5%, again lower for larger investments.
 Some investment platforms offer offshore bonds and charge similar fees to their taxable investment accounts.

 Implications

-For smaller accounts, fixed fees can have a significant impact on returns and therefore many offshore bonds account fee models may not be appropriate.
-However, fixed fees are often favourable for larger accounts (for example, £1,000 pa is 0.5% pa of an account balance of £200,000, but 0.05% of £2,000,000).
+Generally, larger accounts benefit from lower fees relative to their size.
+For smaller accounts, fixed fees can have a significant impact on returns, and many offshore bond fee models may not be appropriate.
+However, fixed fees are often favourable for larger accounts.

 Investments

-It is possible to access a wide range of investments through both types of account[vii].
+It is possible to access a wide range of investments through both taxable investment accounts and offshore bonds[vii].

 Asset ownership and investor protection